Diamond Rock: HMS Diamond Rock

 Just before Centaur left the rock, a party of slaves made a clandestine visit to the rock at night to trade fruits and bananas.
 They brought the news that a French lieutenant colonel of engineers had arrived at their plantation to survey the heights opposite for a mortar battery with which to shell the rock.
 One of the slaves had been sold by his English owner to the French when the owner left the islands.
 He did not like his new master and claimed the protection of the British flag.
 Hood granted him that protection, and promised that the man could serve in the Royal Navy as a free man in return for guiding a landing party to his now-former master's house.
 A 23-man landing party, including the guide, and under Lieutenant Reynolds, landed at midnight, walked the four kilometers to the plantation house, and took the engineer and 17 soldiers prisoner, before returning safely to Centaur.
 Apparently the lieutenant colonel was the only engineer on Martinique, and so no mortar battery materialized.

 On 23 June 1804, whilst Fort Diamond was on a provisioning expedition at Roseau Bay, St. Lucia, a French boarding party from a schooner came up to her in two rowboats, boarding her at night while most of the crew were asleep below decks.
 A subsequent court-martial aboard HMS Galatea at English Harbour, Antigua, convicted Acting Lieutenant Benjamin Westcott of allowing his vessel to be captured.
 The board dismissed him from the Royal Navy, never to be permitted to serve in the navy again.
 He became an American citizen three years later.

 For 17 months, the fort was able to harass French shipping trying to enter Fort-de-France.
 The guns on the rock completely dominated the channel between it and the main island, and because of their elevation, were able to fire far out to sea.
-This forced vessels to give the rock a wide berth, with the result that the currents and strong winds would make it impossible for them to arrive in Fort Royal.
+This forced vessels to give the rock a wide berth, with the result that the currents and strong winds would make it impossible for them to reach Fort Royal in a single tack, allowing them to be intercepted by the other blockading ships.
 During this time the French troops on Martinique made several unsuccessful attempts to retake the rock.